BrunaRihl/ZodiacPairs-Memory-Game/README.md

 Laura Mayock, the Cohort Facilitator at Code Institute, for consistently steering our studies in the most effective direction.

-My friends Ivan Frezza and Bruna Andelieri, who provided invaluable insights and clarified uncertainties about my code.
+My friends Ivan Frezza and Bruna Andelieri, who provided valuable insights and clarified uncertainties about my code.

 My husband Jasser, for always motivating me, for his unwavering support, and for his patience throughout my study period.